AIO1/PrimeNGTableReusableComponent/README.md

 The first step is to create a new database and name it "primengtablereusablecomponent".
 The newly created database should have been created with an schema named "dbo".
 You can use other database and schema name, but you will have to adapt the backend and database scripts afterwards for everything to work as expected.

 Once you have created the database and its schema, you must download all the database scripts located under [this path](Database%20scripts).
 These scripts must be executed in order (starting at 00).
-- <ins>**00 Create EmploymentStatusCategories.txt**</ins>: Script to create the table "EmploymentStatusCategories".
-This table contains a list of all the possible employment categories.
+- <ins>**00 Create EmploymentStatusCategories.sql**</ins>: Script to create the table "EmploymentStatusCategories".
+This table contains a list of all the possible employment categories that is later on used to shown an example of the predifined filter functionality.
-- <ins>**01 Populate EmploymentStatusCategories.txt**</ins>: Script that generates some intial records for the table "EmploymentStatusCategories".
+- <ins>**01 Populate EmploymentStatusCategories.sql**</ins>: Script that generates some intial records for the table "EmploymentStatusCategories".
-- <ins>**02 Create TestTable**</ins>: Script that generates the table used for the test.
+- <ins>**02 Create TestTable.sql**</ins>: Script that generates the table used for the test.
 Contains the general data that will be displayed in the frontend.
-- <ins>**03 Populate TestTable**</ins>: A script that can be slightly altered and generates random data in the "TestTable".
+- <ins>**03 Populate TestTable.sql**</ins>: A script that can be slightly altered and generates random data in the "TestTable".
-- <ins>**04 FormatDateWithCulture**</ins>: A script that will generate a function in the database.
+- <ins>**04 FormatDateWithCulture.sql**</ins>: A script that will generate a function in the database.
 This function is used by the backend for being able to perform the global search in columns of type date treating them as text, an passing the same mask, timezone and localte that they would have in the frontend.
+- <ins>**05 SaveTableViews.sql**</ins>: An example table that is used to store the user views in the table.

-Once all scripts have been executed OK, you should end up with 2 tables that are populated with data and a function named "FormatDateWithCulture" in your database.
-The following image shows the ER diagram of the 2 tables:
+Once all scripts have been executed OK, you should end up with 2 tables that are populated with data, an additional empty table (TableViews) and a function named "FormatDateWithCulture" in your database.
+The following image shows the ER diagram of all the tables:
 ![primengtablereusablecomponent - dbo - ER diagram](https://github.com/AIO1/PrimeNGTableReusableComponent/assets/17305493/2c6f1b8c-d57c-4d23-ba21-5d1024764168)

 ### 2.2 Backend (API in ASP.NET)
+> [!NOTE]
-**NOTE:** You can use other .NET version with its corresponding packages and the solution should still work with no issues.
+> You can use other .NET version with its corresponding packages and the solution should still work with no issues.

 #### 2.2.1 Open the project
 Using Visual Studio 2022, open the backend solution located in [this path](Backend/PrimeNGTableReusableComponent).
 Make sure that you have the ASP.NET component and the .NET 8 framework.
 If you don't have both, you will have to use Visual Studio Installer to include whatever is missing.